-Higher education institutions, who are educating youth workers, are highly aware that they have a significant role in the development of the youth work field.
+Higher education institutions, who are educating youth workers, are keenly aware of their significant role in the development of youth work.

-It is essential to give opportunities for students, for the future youth workers, to build up more quality and sustainability in youth work – on local, national, European & global level.
+It is essential to grant the students and future youth workers opportunities to build better and more sustainable youth work — on a local, national, European & global level.

 Youth Work eLearning Partnership

-Due to the demand of developing this work field, universities and universities of applied sciences are committed to share their good practices and experiences.
+Due to the demand of developing the field of youth work, universities and universities of applied sciences are committed to share their good practices and experiences.

-One current example of that valuable work is Youth Work eLearning Partnership that launched the results at the Maynooth University on 30.08.2019.
+One current example of this valuable work is the Youth Work eLearning Partnership that launched the results at the Maynooth University on 30 August 2019.

-During the last two and a half year partners from Maynooth University (Irland), Ulster University (North-Irland UK), Victoria University (Australia), Tallinn University (Estonia) and Humak University of Applied Sciences (Finland) have been working tight together in the purpose to develop the youth work.
+During the last two and a half years, partners from Maynooth University (Ireland), Ulster University (North-Ireland UK), Victoria University (Australia), Tallinn University (Estonia) and Humak University of Applied Sciences (Finland) have been working closely together to develop youth work.

-On Youth Work and You – pages you can find digital curriculum materials on five contemporary youth work themes:
+On the Youth Work and You -pages you can find digital curriculum materials on five contemporary youth work themes: